janspoerer/mcp-agents-md/README.md

 # mcp-agents-md

-MCP server for continuous AGENT.md learning
+MCP server that allows your agents to continuously update their AGENTS.md file.